FIFA to allow 26-man squad for Qatar World Cup owing to Covid-19-Sports News , Firstpost

 There were 28-player squads also approved for the Copa América tournament in South America last year and at the African Cup of Nations in January.

 The extra numbers help the coaches of the 32 teams cope with possible outbreaks of virus cases.
-It also means additional players are already following health protocols within the camp in Qatar rather than being brought from their home country, subsequently.
+It also means additional players are already following health protocols within the camp in Qatar rather than be brought from their home country.

 The squad size change will send a total of 96 extra players to the World Cup being played from Nov.
 21 to Dec.
 18. The 28-day tournament compares to 32 days four years ago in Russia.